MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Introduction

 We know that the last layers of BERT change the most during fine-tuning and encode the most task-specific information \citep{rogers-etal-2020-primer}.
 This is why the \texttt{[CLS]} token embedding from the final layer is conventionally used for classification.
 However, assuming that only the \texttt{[CLS]} token retains meaningful sentence-level information is misleading.
 Prior studies have shown that all token embeddings in the final layer contain sentence-level information \citep{rogers-etal-2020-primer}, and that using different token positions for classification results in only minor differences in accuracy \citep{pmlr-v119-goyal20a}. \citet{pmlr-v119-goyal20a} also found that embedding vectors in the final layer exhibit high cosine similarity due to information mixing through self-attention.

-Motivated by these findings, we explore incremental modifications to the BERT-base architecture for sequence classification, aiming to enhance its performance on downstream tasks.
-We specifically focus on improving the informativeness of the \texttt{[CLS]} token by (i) incorporating more width information of the whole sequence, and (ii) incorporating more depth information from additional layers.
+Motivated by these findings, we explore incremental modifications to the BERT base architecture for sequence classification, aiming to enhance its performance on downstream tasks.
+We specifically focus on improving the informativeness of the \texttt{[CLS]} token by (i) incorporating more \emph{width} information of the whole sequence, and (ii) incorporating more \emph{depth} information from additional layers.
 In the end we find that a mixture of these approaches leads to the best results.

-\paragraph{Contributions.} \begin{enumerate} \item We introduce MaxPoolBERT, a simple yet effective extension to BERT that enriches the \texttt{[CLS]} token representation using max-pooling and attention mechanisms across layers and tokens. \item We systematically evaluate three architectural variants that incorporate width (token-level) and depth (layer-level) information into the \texttt{[CLS]} embedding. \item We show that our proposed approach improves fine-tuning performance on 7 out of 9 GLUE tasks and achieves an average gain of 1.25 points over the BERT-base baseline. \item We demonstrate that MaxPoolBERT is particularly effective in low-resource scenarios, providing improved stability and accuracy where training data is limited. \end{enumerate}
+\paragraph{Contributions.} \begin{enumerate} \item We introduce MaxPoolBERT, an effective extension to BERT that enriches the \texttt{[CLS]} token representation using max-pooling and attention mechanisms across layers and tokens. \item We systematically evaluate three architectural variants that incorporate \emph{width} (token-level) and \emph{depth} (layer-level) information into the \texttt{[CLS]} embedding. \item We show that our proposed approach improves fine-tuning performance on 7 out of 9 GLUE tasks and achieves an average gain of 1.25 points over the BERT base baseline. \item We demonstrate that MaxPoolBERT is particularly effective in low-resource scenarios, providing improved stability and accuracy where training data is limited. \end{enumerate}

-Our best performing model will be made publicly available after the review process.
+All of our models will be made publicly available after the review process.